meganl1008/Py-Me-Up-Charlie/README.md

 # Python Challenge
-Purpose: Use python to conduct basic data analysis
+Objective: Use python to conduct basic data analysis

-<b> Assignment 1: PyBank </b>
+## Assignment 1: PyBank

-Goal: Analyze financial records
+Analyze company financial records

-Data: Date and Profit/Losses
+<b> Files </b>
+date and profit/losses

+Can provide data upon requests

+<b> Process </b>
+Create a Python script that analyzes the records to calculate each of the following:
+- The total number of months included in the dataset
+- The net total amount of “Profit/Losses” over the entire period
+- The average of the changes in “Profit/Losses” over the entire period
+- The greatest increase in profits (date and amount) over the entire period
+- The greatest decrease in losses (date and amount) over the entire period

+<b> Results </b>

-<b> Assignment 2: PyPoll </b>
+## Assignment 2: PyPoll

 Goal: Analyze vote-counting process